 Our interdisciplinary Human Rights Centre is the UK’s leading centre for the study of the theory and practice of international human rights, and has a worldwide reputation for research, teaching and practice.
 In February 2010, we were awarded the Queen’s Anniversary Prize in recognition of our work in advancing human rights across the globe.

 At Essex, we specialise in business law, public law, criminal justice, health law, law and technology, socio-legal studies and human rights law.
-We are 3rd in the UK for research power in law (THE research power measure, REF2021) and are ranked 51st in the THE World University Rankings 2021.
+We are 3rd in the UK for research power in law (THE research power measure, REF2021) and are ranked 47th for Law in THE World University Rankings by Subject 2023.

 This course is also available on a part-time basis.